Akuli/jou/doc/json-parsing.md

 JSON containing that much nesting is treated as invalid:
 `json_is_valid()` return False, and functions like `json_get()` and `json_array_next()`
-return `NULL` when they would need to move past these objects.
+return `NULL` when they would need to move past these values.
 Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if this is a problem for you.
 It would be relatively easy to make this limit adjustable.